Assault & Battery

 DUI

 Facing a DUI charge can be a frustrating, confusing and scary process.
 It is the most charged crime in California and is also something that law enforcement and prosecutors take very seriously due to the potential public safety issues.
 You may be facing thousands of dollars in fines, up to 6 months license suspension for a first time offense (without other aggravating factors), and mandatory drinking and driving education programs.
-Due to the seriousness of these offenses, effective and experienced representation from Los Angeles criminal defense attorney Ross Erlich is necessary to protect your rights.

 There are many strategies that Attorney Ross Erlich can use to fight your DUI arrest.
 Some examples include: